major0282/OPENPILOT2/README.md

 So you got yourself a Hyundai Santa Fe Hybrid 2022 and you install the comma device.
 [It says it was supported on comma.ai's vehicles listing page](https://comma.ai/vehicles).

 Once you do, you get `Car Unrecognized: Dashcam Mode` when you install `https://openpilot.comma.ai` on your comma device.
-That installer installs the "stable" `release3` branch of openpilot.
+That installer installed the "stable" `release3` branch of openpilot.

 The next step is to [go through the fingerprinting guide and try the `master-ci` branch first as mentioned in the guide.](https://github.com/commaai/openpilot/wiki/Fingerprinting).
 If it works, you're done.
-If you want to get off the "unstable" `master-ci`, you may switch back to the "stable" `release3` branch when its released by installing "Custom Software" `https://openpilot.comma.ai` again.
+If you want to get off the "unstable" `master-ci`, you may switch back to the "stable" `release3` branch when its new version is released by installing "Custom Software" `https://openpilot.comma.ai` again.

-The guide may be a bit daunting, so this repository is here as a last resort if you can't get through it.
+The fingerprint guide may be a bit daunting, so this repository is here as a last resort if you can't get through it.

 If "unstable" `master-ci` doesn't work, stop here and consult the [comma.ai Discord](https://discord.comma.ai) channel for your car brand.
 In this case, the #hyundai-kia-genesis channel may recommend you force fingerprinting your vehicle as "HYUNDAI SANTA FE HYBRID 2022".